• <GetStart>

 Overview

-While CSPro is not a web-based application, HTML is used in CSPro in a variety of ways:
+Although CSPro is not a web-based application, HTML is used in CSPro in a variety of ways:

-1. When displaying question text.
+• When displaying question text.

 Local Web Server and HTML Directory References

+The local web server treats the html directory as the root of the server.
 Relative paths that are not based off the root are evaluated from the location of the displayed HTML content:

 • Question Text: Relative to the data entry application (.ent) or .pen file.